kanekos99/blog/src/posts/2025-12-05-Blog-Dev-Log-1.md

 ### 🔢 Pagination <a name="pagination"></a>

-I"ll update this section when I have more than five posts on this blog.
+I'll update this section when I have more than five posts on this blog.

 ### 🚫 Fixing Broken Links <a name="links"></a>